 What Is Tempered Glass?

-Tempered glass is basically glass that has been toughened.
+Tempered glass is basically glass that toughens.
 It’s about four times stronger than regular, or annealed glass.
-To make tempered glass, controlled heating and cooling treatments are used during the production process to give the glass greater resilience.
+To make tempered glass, controlled heating and cooling treatments use during the production process to give the glass greater resilience.

 The glass is first heated to an extreme temperature.
-Next it is put through a high-pressure cooling process, which cools the outer surfaces faster than the centre of the glass.
+Next, it put through a high-pressure cooling process, which cools the outer surfaces faster than the centre of the glass.
 As a result, the inside retains tension whilst the outer layer is in a state of eternal compression.

 Chemical treatments can also be used to temper the glass, although thermal conditioning is more widely used because it is a less expensive process while still being effective.

-Because of these characteristics, a tempered glass table top offers greater longevity whilst also being a safer option – without sacrificing aesthetic style or customisation potential.
+Because of these characteristics, tempered glass table tops offer greater longevity whilst also being a safer option – without sacrificing aesthetic style or customization potential.

-When to Use Tempered Glass for Indoor Tables
+When To Use Tempered Glass Table Tops For Indoor Tables

-As long as your glass is sitting directly on top of an existing table, essentially covering the surface of another table top material, such as wood or metal, you can simply use a clear float glass.
-This is because the secondary surface is supporting the structure of the glass, and the glass is being held in place by ridges around the edge of the table.
+As long as your glass is sitting directly on top of an existing table, essentially covering the surface of another table tops material, such as wood or metal, you can simply use clear float glass.
+This because the secondary surface supports the structure of the glass, and the glass held in place by ridges around the edge of the table.

-If the table is not ridged, toughened glass should be used instead.
+If the table not ridged, toughened glass should use instead.
 This is because, without the ridges, it is easier for the glass table top to be knocked off the surface.

-When you’re setting glass on top of a centred base, whether it’s a piece of wood, pottery, composite material, or more glass, it’s always smarter to use tempered glass.
+When you’re setting the glass on top of a centered base, whether it’s a piece of wood, pottery, composite material, or more glass, it’s always smarter to use a tempered glass table top.

 Even if you feel confident that the glass surface is secure, the right amount of weight or sudden pressure can disturb the balance of your table.
 If the glass moves and you have tempered glass, you don’t have to worry about it shattering into thousands of sharp, jagged pieces.
-Likely, your only problem will be repositioning it (glass table tops are usually surprisingly heavy!).
+Likely, your only problem will be repositioning it (tempered glass table top are usually surprisingly heavy!).

 With outdoor tables, tempered glass is a must-have feature.
-Even if you live in an area with a mild climate, if the wind picks up which it is known to in the Western Suburbs of Melbourne at certain times of the year, the wide flat surface of your glass table top makes it extremely vulnerable.
-Glass acts like a large sail when caught by the wind, and can be propelled great distances at high speeds.
+Even if you live in an area with a mild climate, if the wind picks up which known in the Western Suburbs of Melbourne at certain times of the year, the wide flat surface of your glass table top makes it extremely vulnerable.
+Glass acts like a large sail when caught by the wind, and can propel great distances at high speeds.

 Using toughened glass helps to avoid this problem.
-If the toughened glass is properly attached to the table structure, it is less likely to be broken loose by the wind.
-In the event that the glass is loosened, the strengthened material either will remain intact or break down into small granular pieces, which do not represent a laceration hazard.
+If the toughened glass properly attached to the table structure, it is less likely to break loose by the wind.
+In the event that the glass loosened, the strengthened material either will remain intact or break down into small granular pieces, which do not represent a laceration hazard.

 There are plenty of balmy, sunny days to entertain guests and enjoy sunlit meals outside when you can leave your glass table set up ready for use, or simply to enjoy its aesthetic appeal.